QuarkNerd/blog/jphillpotts/_posts/2013-07-29-spark-stream-analysis.md

     processing streams of data in near-real time.
 Here we're going to look at using Big Data-style techniques in Scala on a stream of data from a WebSocket.
 ---

+Big Data is a hot topic these days, and one aspect of that problem space is processing streams of data in near-real time.
+One of the applications that can help you do this is [Spark](http://spark-project.org), which is produced at [UC Berkeley's AMP (Algorithms, Machines and People) Lab](https://amplab.cs.berkeley.edu/).

 The first thing you need when you're looking at data stream analysis techniques is a stream of data to analyse.
 I'm using a JSON/WebSocket representation of